 Q: It’s a question that greatly concerns me because I’m investigating getting a transplant sometime next year.
 I’m 28 and thought I started balding at 26, but photographic evidence suggests it had started somewhere around age 24.
 I’m roughly a Class 2 now, and thanks to finasteride, I’ve stayed almost exactly where I was at 26 with some improvement (not really cosmetically significant though).
 However, I am convinced I have some crown and top of the scalp thinning too, but not to a visible degree.

 These people getting these miraculous jobs from Canada – it is a trick, right?
-They can’t honestly expect to be able to get away with what they’ve done over the course of their entire lives, can they?
+They can’t honestly expect to be able to get away with what they’ve done over the course of their entire lives, can they? — L.M., Great Falls, V.A.

 A: I think you have better insights into hair loss than many hair transplant surgeons.
-ABI was the “rare” patient who seems to be a stable Class 3.
+Patient ABI was the “rare” patient who seems to be a stable Class 3.
 I made that judgment due to: almost no miniaturization at the border of his Class 3 recession, no crown miniaturization, and his unusual family history.
 He had several older family members who stayed at Class 3 their whole lives.

 Since we only have about 6,000 movable follicular units on average in our donor area, placing 3,000 at the hairline is obviously a joke and/or the doctor is playing “Russian Roulette” with the patient’s future.